mehwisha01/Design-Portfolio/content/posts/PackOwnBox/index.md

   <figcaption class="md-figure-caption">Pack Own Box</figcaption>
 </figure>

-### Lesson Learned
+### Lessons Learned

 Concluding the design and handing the prototypes to development team is not the end rather the beginning as I am currently overseeing new features through the feedback loop.
 Below are some of the great lessons I have learned:

 <ul style="list-style-type:disc">
          <li>Test more and often.</li>
-         <li>Keep tests iterating with different users as everyone suggests something different than other.</li>
+         <li>Keep iterating tests with different set of users as everyone suggests something different than other.</li>
          <li>Open ended and clear questions yield much better results.</li>
         <li>Design is a process which takes time and must be followed thoroughly from Research to Persona to Wireframes to testing and definitely keeping the feedback loop open.</li>